-ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiff is referring, or those individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendants Watts and Mohammed were engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
+ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiff is referring, or those individuals alleged to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
 The City denies the remaining allegations in paragraph 10.